 Yes.
 Most email platforms let you toggle this setting.
 Existing confirmed subscribers won't be affected.
 Only new signups will go through the double opt-in process.

-Want to attract more subscribers with content that ranks on Google? theStacc publishes 30 SEO-optimized articles to your site every month.
-Automatically.
-Start for $1 →
+Want more subscribers from content that ranks on Google? theStacc plans, writes, and publishes SEO articles to your site on autopilot.
+Sign up for free →